-Air mattresses for a number of reasons are a little vulnerable to problems and various types of damage.
-However, don’t let this put you off buying one; they have many pros, and it’s safe to say that there are plenty of top rated air beds for sale out in the market that are extremely durable.
-But don’t expect these mattresses to last as long as your high density memory foam or organic natural latex mattress would.
+Air mattresses for many reasons are a little vulnerable to problems and various types of damage.
+However, don’t let this put you off buying one; they have many pros, and it’s safe to say that there are plenty of top rated air beds for sale out in the market that is extremely durable.
+But don’t expect these mattresses to last as long as your high-density memory foam or organic natural latex mattress would.
 This is because an air mattress is designed in such a way that it is prone to problems, and as such you have to be prepared for appropriate repairs if and when faults occur.

 The two most common faults are a) faulty pumps, and b) punctures.
-In this article we will discuss the latter and more common issue of he two which is finding and repairing holes.
-This repair process is usually not a complicated task and can be done by anyone with a little hands-on experience.
+In this article, we will discuss the latter and the more common issue of the two which is finding and repairing holes.
+This repair process is usually not a complicated task and can be done by anyone with little hands-on experience.